 He has been involved in many community activities, including co-founding and currently serving as the President of NWICC Board (Plymouth Masjid Al Kareem).
 He has also been a board member and former Vice President of Islamic Resource Group, and is former President and a founding member of MYLA Scholarship program.
 Saidi has been a Sunday school teacher at Islamic Center of MN (ICM) and NWICC for the past 16 years, including a high school level honors class, Vision-21, at ICM-Fridley.
 He has been a participant and presenter in many interfaith dialogues and activities.
 He is a member of Al-Amal School Board of Directors and was previously part of Muslim Youth of MN (MYM), Muslim Students Associations, and a former member of Council of Trustees of Islamic Center of MN.
 He has spoken and presented to thousands of Minnesotans about Islam and Muslims’ culture and way of life.
 He has been leading prayers as an Imam and delivered weekly Friday sermons at various locations throughout Twin Cities.

-Claire Shea currently serves in her third year as the Junior High Principal at Benilde-Saint Margaret’s School in St. Louis Park, MN.
-Before moving to administration, Claire worked as a senior high theology teacher in the school as well.
+Claire Shea currently serves as the Middle & High School Principal at American Creativity Academy, an international, private school in Kuwait City, Kuwait.
+Before moving abroad, she worked as the Junior High Principal at Benilde-Saint Margaret’s School in St. Louis Park, MN for four years.
 Born and raised in the Twin Cities, Claire went to Providence College in Rhode Island to study Theology and Spanish.
 Afterwards, she joined the LANCE program (Lasallian Association of New Catholic Educators) in Memphis, TN where she taught theology and English in an inner-city school during the day while working towards her Masters of Teaching in the evening.
 After moving to Minnesota, Claire received her Educational Specialist degree in Principal Licensure K-12.
-In addition to this fellows program, Claire is currently working towards her Doctorate of Education at the University of St. Thomas.
+In addition to this fellows program, Claire is currently working towards her Doctorate of Education at the University of St. Thomas where her research focuses on moral/ethical conflict between students and teachers in public, secondary classrooms.

 Rabbi Aaron Weininger is the associate rabbi at the Adath Jeshurun Congregation in Minnetonka, Minnesota, where he holds the Berman Family Chair in Jewish Learning.
 He earned his BA in Anthropology and Jewish Near Eastern Studies at Washington University in St. Louis, and received ordination and an MA in Hebrew Letters from the Jewish Theological Seminary in 2012.
 In 2007, he became the first openly gay person admitted to rabbinical school in the Conservative movement, and he studied at JTS as a Schusterman Rabbinical Fellow.
 Aaron believes when the spark of each person is connected to the warmth of community, ancient Jewish wisdom is reanimated and transformative in the world.